A guide to creating your heart of the home.

 As the only kitchen appliance built for its placement and application, rangehoods now come in various sizes, designs, profiles, finishes and features to suit the requirements of increasingly sophisticated homeowners.
 They can now be installed anywhere in your kitchen space to vent unhealthy airborne grease, smoke, steam and odours outside of the home.

 As you plan the layout, have a think about how best to run the ducting for optimal performance.
 How you want the kitchen to look will determine how best to run the ducting.
-Some innovative manufacturers offer solutions to run the ducting through cabinetry and bulkheads, wall and roof cavities to motors installed externally on the roof, wall or eave – giving you unparalleled flexibility to design the kitchen of your dreams without compromising on form or function.
+Some innovative manufacturers offer solutions to run the ducting through cabinetry and bulkheads, wall and roof cavities to motors installed externally on the roof or wall – giving you unparalleled flexibility to design the kitchen of your dreams without compromising on form or function.

 - If you seek clean design lines in your kitchen – look no further than sleek Undermount Rangehoods.
 These darlings of integrated kitchens fit flush into overhead cabinetry to extract cooking exhaust unseen.